 Scientific studies in Europe and the USA clearly show that most drivers who have used marijuana and drive are about as safe as drivers with nothing illegal in their bloodstream.
-Yet, Georgia DUI Marijuana laws under OCGA 40-5-75 call for a person convicted of DUI from weed to be totally suspended from driving for at least 6 months on a first DUI offense, and for not less than 1 full year of total suspension for a 2nd DUI in GA, if that occurs within 5 years.
+Yet, Georgia DUI Marijuana laws under OCGA 40-5-75 call for a person convicted of a weed-based conviction for DUI in Georgia to be totally suspended from driving for at least 6 months on a first offense DUI, and for not less than 3 years of total suspension for a 2nd DUI in GA, if that occurs within 5 years.

 A person facing a possible arrest for cannabis DUI often tries to talk his or her way out of an arrest by talking to the officer about how long ago he or she smoked the marijuana.
 Because the THC DUI metabolism process (that is performed within the human body by the liver) takes much longer than alcohol metabolism, to entirely dissipate traces of weed from the body.
 So, merely the admission of having ingested or smoked marijuana, in a DUI weed case, will get you arrested.

 Other than your name and address, no additional talking by a person under investigation is required, when confronted by a law enforcement officer.
 So, the lack of a marijuana DUI test does not prevent your prosecution for DUI for weed, and possible conviction.

 Atlanta DUI lawyer Bubba Head represented a client who was arrested for DUI marijuana after a Cobb County police officer gave our client a relatively new marijuana field screening test.
 Mr. Head argued that the officer “did not go through all the DRE protocols” of the test.
 Mr. Head’s client was later found not guilty.
 Read the full Huffington Post article here.